 One of the great joys and benefits of a boarding education is the fact that it provides the time and the space to offer a rich array of opportunities which enable young people to grow and develop and explore the person they are.
-They develop passions and interests, they develop their character and they learn to play a positive part in a community – all things that will help them to lead a happy and fulfilled life.
-Putting a numerical value on such an education and measuring how well a school delivers its objectives can be challenging but it is not unreasonable for parents, governments and professional associations to want to see levels of accountability and to assess how a school is performing.
+They discover passions and interests, they develop their character and they learn to play a positive part in a community – all things that will help them to lead a happy and fulfilled life.
+Putting a numerical value on such an education and measuring how well a school delivers its objectives can be challenging, but it is not unreasonable for parents, governments and professional associations to want to see levels of accountability and to assess how a school is performing.

 League tables measure examination performance and, at first sight, it might seem they would and should provide an objective, simple and straightforward measure of academic success.
 But the first challenge for those constructing and reading league tables is to consider the myriad of qualifications they need to measure and compare.
 At 18 there are A levels, the Cambridge Pre-U qualification, the International Baccalaureate (IB), as well as a range of valuable vocational qualifications.
 A similar picture can be found at 16.
 There are vocational qualifications, GCSEs and IGCSEs.

 Several national newspapers publish league tables each year.
 Some separate out the qualifications and have a table for schools offering the IB, for example, but for those who do not, there continues to be ongoing debate about whether the grade equivalences across the qualifications are as accurate and fair as they should be.